Teen Mom's Kailyn Lowry Says She and Her Kids Tested Positive for Coronavirus - E! Online

 "I knew because I felt like s--t all week," she continued.
 "Once I lost my taste and my smell, I knew what it was."

 Lowry then suspected she passed it on to Rivera while they were recording their podcast.
+"I just felt bad 'cause I'm like, you know, we were on vacation and I obviously would not have been around people if I knew I had COVID," she said, "but I tested negative twice."

 Rivera said she started feeling under the weather a few days later and then took a COVID-19 test, which came back positive.
 However, Rivera said her husband Jo, who is also Lowry's ex, and daughter Vivi have tested negative.

 Lowry—who is the mother to sons Isaac, 11, Lincoln, 7, Lux, 3, and Creed, 12 months—said her children have tested positive for coronavirus, as well.